 This winter, Benjamin Collins noticed something troubling on his way to work.
-The Special Olympics athlete and Operations Specialist at the organization’s headquarters couldn’t hear the countdown beeps and verbal cues at the crosswalks on L Streets between 18th and 19th in Washington, D.C.
-During his commute over the past 17 years, he and other pedestrians had relied on them to know when to safely cross the busy interaction.
+The Special Olympics athlete and Operations Specialist at the organization’s headquarters couldn’t hear the countdown beeps and verbal cues from fellow pedestrians at the crosswalks on L Street at 18th and 19th in Washington, D.C.
+During his commute over the past 17 years, he and other pedestrians with visual impairments had relied on them to know when to safely cross the busy interaction.

 “When there is a problem, don’t be afraid to speak up or advocate for yourself.
 You may help other people too.”

-Within 15 minutes of sending his email, Ben received a voicemail from the Department’s Transportation Engineer, Anthony Dinkins, who suffers from glaucoma.
+Within 15 minutes of sending his email, Ben received a voicemail from the Department’s Transportation Engineer, Anthony Dinkins, who has glaucoma.
 Dinkins visited Ben two days after receiving the email.
-“My initial reaction was to make this a priority.”
-Dinkins said visually challenged pedestrians have reached out with similar concerns.
-“I wanted to do my best to ensure DDOT will do our best to give pedestrians a safe experience when traveling on our roadways.”
+“My initial reaction was to make this a priority,” Dinkins said.
+He shared with Ben that other visually challenged pedestrians have reached out with similar concerns.
+“I want to do my best to ensure DDOT gives pedestrians a safe experience when traveling on our roadways.”

 Ben continues to educate the public about the needs of people who are visually impaired through his informational speeches and sessions.
 He says area restaurants routinely offer outdoor seating causing obstructions for visually impaired pedestrians.
 Shared scooters and bikes can cause additional challenges that change locations from day to day.